Microgrids Meet Backup Power Needs

 The real estate market in Atlanta is heating up — but not for the reasons you might expect.
 While many construction ventures fail to secure funding, investors are flocking to one type of project: hyper-scale data centers.

-The Big Energy Infrastructure Grab: Why AI Investors Have Set Their Sights on the Grid
+The Energy Infrastructure Grab: Why AI Investors Eye the Grid

 Consumer and business demand for AI-intensive products and services is growing at an unprecedented rate.
 Experts project that the economy will continue to funnel billions of dollars into the industry over the next several years.